syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Shape-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-N> The older API [`SfPdfViewer.AnnotationSettings.Rectangle.IsLocked`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.RectangleAnnotation.html#Syncfusion_SfPdfViewer_XForms_RectangleAnnotation_IsLocked) have been marked as obsolete and this is applicable for other shape annotations as well.
+The older API [SfPdfViewer.AnnotationSettings.Rectangle.IsLocked]( https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.RectangleAnnotation.html#Syncfusion_SfPdfViewer_XForms_RectangleAnnotation_IsLocked) is marked as obsolete and, this is applicable for other shape annotations as well.

 The interaction with shape annotation types will be allowed only if the `SfPdfViewer.AnnotationSettings.IsLocked` API is set to `false`.
 The following code does not allow the interactions with shape annotations, although the `IsLocked` property of the shape annotation is set to `false`.